liquity/bold/README.md

 A borrower may adjust their Trove’s interest rate at any time.

 Since redemptions are performed in order of Troves’ user-set interest rates, a “premature adjustment fee” mechanism exists to prevent redemption evasion.
-Without it, low-interest rate borrowers could evade redemptions by sandwiching a redemption transaction with both an upward and downward interest rate adjustment.
+Without it, low-interest rate borrowers could evade redemptions by sandwiching a redemption transaction with both an upward and downward interest rate adjustment, which in turn would unduly direct the redemption against higher-interest borrowers.

 The premature adjustment fee works as so:

 - When a Trove is opened, its `lastInterestRateAdjTime` property is set equal to the current time
 - When a borrower adjusts their interest rate via `adjustTroveInterestRate` the system checks that the cooldown period has passed since their last interest rate adjustment

-- If the adjustment is sooner, it incurs an upfront fee which is added to their debt.
+- If the adjustment is sooner it incurs an upfront fee (equal to 7 days of average interest of the respective branch) which is added to their debt.

 ## BOLD Redemptions